-448 When considering the preceding use cases, stakeholders should not assume that any node of 449 a PAN-based solution can be safely replaced with anything other than a node of the exact same manufacture, even if the new node is able to communicate within the PAN.
-In other words, while 450 451 the concept of a fully open, interoperable, pluggable, and safe PAN is desirable, stakeholders 452 should not assume this to be the case unless the safe and secure operation of arbitrary nodes 453 has been evaluated and confirmed by the appropriate community of developers, independent 454 evaluators, regulators, and users.
-Such a solution does not exist at time of this writing, which is why the DTSec standard currently requires that any composed solution of evaluated and 455 approved nodes must still be re-evaluated, in any deployed configuration, in order to achieve a 456 457 successful evaluation of the composed solution.
-The act of evaluating the safety and security of constituent nodes, as well as the use of open interoperable communications protocols, is 458 459 expected, nevertheless, to dramatically reduce the cost and time of safety and security 460 validation for composed solutions.
+When considering the preceding the various CMD use cases within PANs, stakeholders should not assume that any node of a PAN-based solution can be safely replaced with anything other than a node of the exact same manufacture, even if the new node is able to communicate within the PAN.
+While the concept of a fully open, interoperable, pluggable, and safe PAN is desirable, stakeholders should not assume this to be the case unless the safe and secure operation of arbitrary nodes has been evaluated and confirmed by the appropriate community of developers, independent evaluators, regulators, and users.
+Such a solution does not exist at time of this writing, which is why the DTSec standard currently requires that any composed solution of evaluated and approved nodes must still be re-evaluated, in any deployed configuration, in order to achieve a successful evaluation of the composed solution.
+The act of evaluating the safety and security of constituent nodes, as well as the use of open interoperable communications protocols, is expected, nevertheless, to dramatically reduce the cost and time of safety and security validation for composed solutions.